Justlearn

 One of the most interesting – and sometimes confusing -- things about learning conversational English is finding out about all the different ways that native speakers have to express themselves.
 Like “good job”, such a simple phrase with wonderful meaning, and so many synonyms.

-While memorizing lists of common English vocabulary words are a good way for beginners to start, you need to go a little deeper if you want to have meaningful conversations with native English speakers.
+While memorizing lists of common English vocabulary words is a good way for beginners to start, you need to go a little deeper if you want to have meaningful conversations with native English speakers.

 One of the best ways to increase your fluency and learn different ways to say basic things like “good job” is to work with a native English language speaking tutor.
 You can ask them all about the different ways that you can say “good job” and other things.
 They can help you learn not only what these phrases mean, but the best times to use which specific phrase.